iotaledger/blueprints/track-and-trace/overview.md

 :::caution

 This project uses MAM.
-Keep in mind that MAM is depreciated and IOTA Streams should be used.
+Keep in mind that MAM is deprecated and IOTA Streams should be used.

 :::